Amite County, Mississippi: 20th century to present

 Racial violence against blacks in the county escalated during the years of the Civil Rights Movement.
 On September 25, 1961, at the Westbrook Cotton Gin, about a dozen witnesses, both white and black, saw E.H.
 Hurst, a white state legislator, murder Herbert Lee in broad daylight.
 At the inquest that day, Hurst claimed self-defense and witnesses, intimidated by the armed white men in the courtroom, supported him.
 Learning that the federal government might hold a grand jury in the case, Louis Allen, an African-American veteran of World War II and witness to Lee's murder, talked to the FBI to try to gain protection if he were to testify truthfully to what he saw.
 They said they could not help him.
 Whites suspected he had talked with the FBI and began to harass him.

 Allen's business was boycotted by whites, and the veteran was beaten and arrested more than once by the county sheriff.
 He stayed in the area to help his aging parents, but planned to leave.
 On January 31, 1964, he was shot and killed on his land.
 No one was ever prosecuted for Allen's death.
 Investigations since 1994 suggest that Allen was killed by Daniel (Danny) Jones, the county sheriff and son of the Ku Klux Klan's leader in the county.
-Danny Jones was featured as a likely perpetrator in the Allen case, in a 2011 episode of 60 Minutes focusing on civil rights cold cases, but he denied an interview.
-He died in 2012 or 2013.
+Danny Jones was featured as a likely perpetrator in the Allen case in a 2011 episode of 60 Minutes focusing on civil rights cold cases, but he denied an interview.
+He died in 2013.

 Following the repression of the civil rights era and a continuing poor economy, younger African Americans continued to leave the county, seeking jobs in bigger cities.
 The population declined more than 11 percent from 1960 to 1970, and further declines occurred to 1980 (see census tables below.)
 Because of the murders of Lee and Allen, voter registration efforts had stopped in the early 1960s.
 African Americans did not register until after passage of the Voting Rights Act of 1965, which provided federal protection and oversight.
 Today the county is majority white in population.

+On October 20, 1977, a rental plane carrying members of the band Lynyrd Skynyrd from Greenville, South Carolina, to LSU in Baton Rouge, Louisiana, was low on fuel and crashed in a swamp in Amite County.